arras-energy/static-website/use-cases/index.md

 And here’s a bit of trailing text.

 ---

-Along with the physical stress and failure model, a degradation model addresses aging of the poles.
-An electrical pole is considered at the end of service life by the electrical utility company when the minimum shell thickness is less than 2 inches.
-Based on this assumption, the degradation model uses the difference between the inside and the outside pole’s core moment at the base of the structure where it is considered weakest.
-Note that the lifetime of the pole depends on the geographical location, pole treatment, and the weight of the pole-top equipment, all of which are described by the pole data and configuration.

 Applying the HiPAS GridLAB-D pole model to GRIP resilience studies allows the simulation to consider the weather vulnerability of the electrical grid based on the electrical network models.